Programming in Python

 If unspecified, the default increment is 1.
 Note that the value of the empty string coerced to an integer is zero, but 1 is a more useful default value for an omitted parameter in this case.

-retrieves JSON data stored under the YottaDB database node represented by the calling Key object, and returns it as a Python object.
+retrieves JSON data stored under the YottaDB database node represented by the calling Node object, and returns it as a Python object.
 For example:

 import yottadb